-- 3.41 Staff should continue to observe their duty of confidentiality (see paragraph 3.37) after they have left the employment of the Arts Council. - 3.42 If a member of staff leaves the Arts Council's employment to work for an organisation receiving or seeking funding from the Arts Council, an interest will persist for a minimum period of one year from the date that his/her employment with the Arts Council ended.
+- 3.41 Staff should continue to observe their duty of confidentiality (see paragraph 3.14) after they have left the employment of the Arts Council. - 3.42 If a member of staff leaves our employment to work for an organisation receiving or seeking funding from us, that an interest will need to be declared and will remain in place for a minimum period of one year from the date that his/her employment with us ended.